-- By the end of the third year, your child should be able to follow an instruction with two or three steps, recognize and identify practically all common objects and pictures, and understand most of what is said to her.
-She should speak well enough to be understood by those outside the family.
+- By the end of the third year, your child should be able to follow an instruction with two or three steps, recognize and identify practically all common objects and pictures, and understand most of what is said to them.
+They should speak well enough to be understood by those outside the family.

 - By the end of the fourth year, your child should ask abstract (why?) questions and understand concepts of same vs. different.
-She should have mastered the basic rules of grammar as she hears it around her.
-Although your child should be speaking clearly by age 4, she may mispronounce as many as half of her basic sounds; this is not a cause for concern.
+They should have mastered the basic rules of grammar as they hear it around them.
+Although your child should be speaking clearly by age 4, they may mispronounce as many as half of their basic sounds; this is not a cause for concern.

-- By age 5, your child should be able to retell a story in her own words and use more than five words in a sentence.
+- By age 5, your child should be able to retell a story in their own words and use more than five words in a sentence.